DavidFB94/gym-buddies/README.md

 This page is meant to work as a notice board.
 This is where potential customers get their first look, where they can go to learn about what the center has to offer, contact information, how to find it, and to sign up.
 It also serves as a place where already enrolled customers can find the weekly schedule for the centers different activities.

-""This website was built as a project for Diploma in Full Stack Software Development at Code Institute.""
+This website was built as a project for the Diploma in Full Stack Software Development at Code Institute.

 ### Mock-up